 (Please note that this database is only accessible from within the library.)
 Founded in 1845, New England Historic Genealogical Society is the oldest and most respected nonprofit genealogical organization in the country.
 American Ancestors is their online presence containing numerous genealogy databases.
-Click here to see a complete list of their databases.

 (Please note that this database is only accessible from within the library.)
 Access census, vital records, immigration and much more genealogy information from around the world.
 Thank you to the Friends of the Meredith Library for providing this database!

 This database may be used from home.
 With over 25,000 books, the entire U.S. Federal Census, PERSI™, and other expanding collections, HeritageQuest Online provides access to one of the largest collections of genealogy material in the country.
 This collection of research materials helps in tracing family history and studying American culture.
 Please click here to e-mail the library for the password to this database or call 603-279-4303 if you are working from home.

 Diane Gravel-download several of her very helpful hand-outs

 Creating Family Tree Wreaths.

 Using Weebly to create Websites.